yadutaf/ctop/README.rst

 - click on title line to select sort column / reverse sort order.
 - click on any container line to select it.

-Additionally, for supported container types (Currently Docker and LXC):
+Additionally, for supported container types (Currently Docker, LXC and OpenVZ):

 - press ``a`` to attach to console output.
 - press ``e`` to open a shell in the container context.
 Aka 'enter' container.
 - press ``s`` to stop the container (SIGTERM).
 - press ``k`` to kill the container (SIGKILL).
+- press ``c`` to checkpointing the container(OpenVZ only now - run 'vzctl chkpnt CTID')

 Requirements
 ------------